ViktorGyorgy/coz-profiling-example/README.md

 # Multithreaded log parser
 A project which shows the 10 most requested static image of a REST API.
-The original log file has around 3GB, downsized it to 100_000 lines for faster runtime and to be able to upload it to GitHub.
+I used regex to get the path of static images from the string.
+The original log file has around 3GB, in the project I used the first 100000 lines.

 # Multithreaded and single threaded
 Written both solutions, to compare results (if multithreaded gives right answer) and runtimes.
+In the multithreaded app, the regex matching and counting of images was done by different threads.
-The multithreaded version is around 4 times faster.
+The multithreaded version is around 4 times faster:
 <img src="https://github.com/ViktorGyorgy/multithread-log-parser/blob/main/screenshots/times_to_run.png"> <br>

 # Concurrent queue